AmyLovelace/AmyLovelace/README.md

 </div>

 -🌱 currently learning ** Functional programming with azure functions **

+-⚔️ im a firm believer that hard work and dreaming big is the key to success

 -👩🏻‍💻Ask me about web development

 -interested in mobile development